How to take a time out for your brain

 Image

 One of the reasons you feel energised and refreshed after a holiday is that your brain can slow down, and your thoughts can free-wheel.
-Suddenly outside of the day-to-day grind, you get a flash of perspective on where you’re focusing your precious time and energy.
+Suddenly outside of the daily grind, you get a flash of perspective on where you focus your precious time and energy.
 But once or twice a year isn’t enough time to scratch the surface.
-So, short of a few peaceful months on a desert island for some ‘me time’, how can we step back within the everyday and take a pause?
+So, short of a few peaceful months on a desert island for some ‘me time’, how can we step back within the every day and take a pause?

 Four ways to turn it all off